Updated - Jan 26th, 2023

 Although the Oriental breed comes in both a shorthair and longhair variety, Oriental Shorthairs are considered to be more suitable for cat allergy sufferers due to their short coats.

 These cats have silky coats that are easy to care for and don’t shed too much.
-Regular brushing can help cut down on shedding and help the coat look its best.
+Regular brushing can help cut down on shedding and keep their coat shiny.

-Oriental Shorthairs are known to be very talkative, active, and outgoing.
-These cats are very social and will need exercise or activity to keep them occupied.
-Oriental Shorthairs love to create close friendships with their family members or another pet that can keep up with their energy.
+Oriental Shorthairs have adorable, large ears and are known to be very talkative, active, and outgoing.
+These cats will need lots of exercise and engagement to keep them happy.
+Oriental Shorthairs love to create close friendships with their family members and other pets in the home.

 4. Devon Rex

 The Devon Rex has thin, fine hair and sheds less than many other cat breeds.
-You can wipe down the coat of this cat to spread the natural oils and keep it clean, but generally, the Devon Rex won’t require much grooming care.
+You can wipe down the coat of this cat to encourage the spread of natural oils, but generally, Devon Rex cats won’t require much grooming care to keep them clean.

 These cats have a lot of energy and like to use it.
 They love to be involved in whatever you’re doing and are known for purring loudly when happy.
 Devon Rexes are also said to be a little mischievous, so you’ll want to keep an eye out to make sure they’re not getting into any trouble.